wp-plugins/bepro-listings/readme.txt

 Yes, it works anywhere shortcodes are accepted

-= Issues Generating Lat/Lng coordinates?  =
+= 404 Error?  =

-Try changing the query type under the "map" tab on the BePro Listings->options page in the admin
+Try resaving your permalink settings via your wordpress admin menu Settings->Permalinks (Resave them)

-= Is there support? =
+= Is support available? =

 Yes, our development team created the plugin and continue to offer free support via our forums on beprosoftware.com.
 You can also get paid premium support.

-= I need more features, is there more? =
+= I need more features, are there more? =

 Yes, there are add-ons and themes available for this plugin.
 Check our website www.beprosoftware.com/shop

-= Can I operate multiple directory types at the same time? =
+= Can I operate multiple "submission forms"/"directory types" at the same time? =

 Yes, you will need our From Builder addon.
 Depending on your specific directory, you may also need the Origami addon

 = Can this work with buddypress? =

 Yes, it adds a new menu item to user profiles allowing them to manage their listings

-= Can I setup featured listings? =

-Yes, you can specify categories and flag the listings as featured via options for the [display_listings] shortcode.
-Consult the shortcode documentation.

 = How can I customize the style and layout? =